 Someone stealing my camera is my worst fear and often leads me to panic in large crowds.
 That’s why I think PacSafe CamSafe is brilliant.
 Having the extra security features puts my mind more at ease.

 Camera bodies are a point of discussion for travel photography.
-Not only is technology getting increasing better, but mirrorless cameras have opened up a whole new avenue for light-weight camera travel.
+Not only is technology getting increasingly better, but mirrorless cameras have opened up a whole new avenue for light-weight camera travel.

 I’m going to be real with you and say, I will most likely never be the owner of a mirrorless camera.